ManicodeSecurity/Defending-DevOps/labs/003-K8S-Cluster-Setup/lab.md

 Hint: Check out the official [kubectl cheatsheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) for more useful tips.

-### Task 2: Running our Application in Minikube
+### Task 2: Running our Application in GKE
-1. Launch the application by creating a Kubernetes Deployment using the following command (this pulls down the image from Docker Hub so it may take a few minutes):
+1. Launch the application by creating a Kubernetes Deployment using the following command (this pulls down an image from Docker Hub so it may take a few minutes):
 ```
+# DO NOT CHANGE IMAGE NAME
 kubectl run link-unshorten --image=jmbmxer/link-unshorten:0.1 --port=8080
 ```